 In August of 1995, Carrie, Robert, Neal and I relocated to Ocean Township, New Jersey when I became the spiritual leader of Temple Beth El of Oakhurst where I served for 15 years.
 In August of 2010, I began my current position as the Rabbi at the Little Neck Jewish Center which is now, Congregation L’Dor V’Dor – Oakland Little Neck Jewish Center.
-Since June of 2014, I have been serving on the Executive Board of RANSAQ (The Rabbinical Assembly of Nassau, Suffolk and Queens).
-I am also on the board of the Black-Jewish Coalition for Justice and am the founder of the Interfaith Action Committee of Northeast Queens and Western Nassau County.
+I am currently the president of RANSAQ (The Rabbinical Assembly of Nassau, Suffolk and Queens).

 Jewish life here in North East Queens and Great Neck Long Island is alive and well.
 At OLNJC there is a love for our tradition and a great sense of energy within the membership of our congregation.

 My rabbinate is guided by my belief in the relevancy of Jewish tradition as a vibrant force in contemporary life.
 One of my primary goals is to help to make life cycle events, holiday and Shabbat celebrations, daily prayer and the study of Torah transforming experiences.
 I welcome the opportunity to share the beauty and the depth of Jewish tradition in informal dialogues and conversations as well as in formal classes and sermons.
 My door and email box are always open and my phone line is always available.

 I am guided by the words of the prophet Micah who said, “God has told you, O man, what is good, and what the Lord requires of you: Do justice, love goodness and walk humbly with your God.”
 I invite you to walk together with me as we can discover and re-discover the blessings of our world and of our lives.

 If you would like to read more about my work as a rabbi, I invite you to click here.